OpenstackForkedProjects/openstack-tutorial/tutorial/overview.rst

 * ``hypervisor-2``: runs *nova-compute*

-However, due to limitation on the number of public IPs we have available on the testbed, we will create one single VM with a floating IP and will use this to forward the manage the OpenStack VMs and to forward traffic destinated to the API to the correct VM.
+However, due to limitation on the number of public IPs we have available on the testbed, we will create one single bastion VM with a floating IP and use it to connect and manage the OpenStack VMs and also to forward traffic destinated to the API to the correct VM.

 Preparing the virtual machines
 ------------------------------